snap-one/docs-driverworks-api/source/includes/3_whats_new/_13-WhatsNewin330.md

 A new API: [CreateTLSServer][11] has been added.
 This function enables a Lua driver to create a new secure SSL/TLS server that listens for incoming connections on a specified port.

+The [GetTimeZone][12] API return values have been modified.
+Deprecated Time Zones are no longer supported.

 [1]:	https://snap-one.github.io/docs-driverworks-api/#createsshclient
 [2]:	https://snap-one.github.io/docs-driverworks-api/#filecreatedir
 [3]:	https://snap-one.github.io/docs-driverworks-api/#filedelete